nickvzorn/priority-bumper/README.md

 If you ever want to see detail about all the processes running currently, run 'htop' in a terminal.
 It shows you process priority, memory/CPU usage and CPU core assignment, among other things.

-As we discussed, you will probably want to disable the GUI just to take some of the load off of the two cores you've now tasked with doing all the OS stuff.
+You will probably want to disable the GUI just to take some of the load off of the two cores you've now tasked with doing all the OS stuff.
     http://ask.xmodulo.com/disable-desktop-gui-raspberry-pi.html

 Other references I used in this process: